Welcome to today's edition of the Rush 24-7 podcast.

 Don't complain.

-Entitles the donor to commemorative t-shirt plus an official EIB hat.
+A donation of $100 to $359 entitles the donor to commemorative t-shirt plus an official EIB hat.

-It's Royal Blue, a six-panel hat, reinforced backing, decorated with the official EIB signature that's mine, and the EIB logo in red and white thread.
+It's royal blue, a six-panel hat, reinforced backing, decorated with the official EIB signature, that's mine, and the EIB logo in red and white thread.

 And it is adjustable, has a matching Velcro sizing strap.

-One size fits all, don't complain.
+One size fits all.

 And a donation of $360 or more.

-Yeah, we're talking.
+Yeah, we're talking now.

-Now you get the you you get an official Rush Limbaugh EIB golf shirt and hat.
+You get an official Rush Limbaugh EIB golf shirt and hat.

-It's uh royal blue.
+It's royal blue.

-The official EIB logo embroidered on white on the left chest my signature, and the 2012 year embroidered on the left sleeve and custom sizing is available.
+The official EIB logo embroidered on white on the left chest, my signature, and the 2012 year embroidered on the left sleeve.

 Small to triple X. Don't complain.